19 Daily Habits That Make You Less Productive (And What to Do)

 I find myself distracted after two solid hours of focus, and a short 10- or 15-minute break of diverting attention to something totally different allows the mind to refresh.

-A few things that work to divert my attention are music, motorcycle rides, reading fiction, or taking a short hike/walk.
+A few things that work to divert my attention are music, meditating, motorcycle rides, reading fiction, or taking a short hike/walk.

 This need for short daily breaks is especially true when in a creative stage such as writing, though I’ve trained myself to go as long as five hours without a break from writing.

-Everyone’s tasks are different; find what works for you, but remember to take breaks throughout the day (especially those who work from home that continually grind!).
+Everyone’s tasks are different; find what works for you, but remember to take breaks throughout the day (especially those who work from home that continually grinds).

 Make daily breaks a habit.
-As you master more and more of these time management lessons, less breaks will be needed throughout the day.
+As you master more and more of these time management lessons, fewer breaks will be needed throughout the day.

 15. Not Refreshing for Extended Periods of Time/Unplugging